Ellen Whitaker: Career

-Competing since the age of 5, Whitaker has had much experience in the equestrian world and qualified for HOYS at just 8 years old.
+Competing since the age of 5, Whitaker has had much experience in the equestrian world and qualified for HOYS aged 8 years.

-In 2006, Whitaker and her father Steven Whitaker were hit with a legal dispute over ownership of thirteen horses, including her top horse Locarno.
-However, a few months later a peace deal was made.
+In 2006, Whitaker and her father were involved with a legal dispute over the ownership of thirteen horses, including her top horse Locarna; a few months later a deal was agreed.

 In 2007, Whitaker represented Great Britain in the European Championships and helped allow Britain to qualify for the Olympics after jumping triple clear.
 She missed out on being selected for the 2008 Beijing Olympics due to lameness in horse Locarno 62.

-In 2010, Whitaker spoke to the press after refusing to jump for the British team due to a conflict with the British team manager, Rob Hoekstra.
+In 2010, Whitaker spoke to the press after refusing to jump for the British team due to a conflict with the team manager, Rob Hoekstra.
 She told Horse & Hound: "I only have Ocolado at the moment and Rob wanted to interfere with the way I do everything."
-Her father and manager Steven Whitaker added: "It's not a matter of Ellen not wanting to jump for her country, but we won't jump again until Rob Hoekstra is finished."
+Her father, and manager, added: "It's not a matter of Ellen not wanting to jump for her country, but we won't jump again until Rob Hoekstra is finished."
 But British Equestrian Federation World Class performance director Will Connell said: "The riders wanted stronger management and leadership and that's what Rob is delivering."
 Hoekstra did not wish to comment, saying: "I do not think team issues are best resolved through the press."

 Personal life

-She is the daughter of former show jumper Stephen Whitaker and his wife Carol, and niece of riders John and Michael Whitaker.
-Her brothers Joe, Thomas, and Donald, as well as her cousins Robert, William, Louise, Joanne, George, James, and Jack are also show jumpers.
+She is the daughter of former show jumper Stephen Whitaker and his wife Carol, and niece of rider Michael Whitaker.
+Her brothers, including Donald, and cousins Robert and William, are also show jumpers.

 She lives on the family farm near Barnsley, South Yorkshire, and attended Penistone Grammar School.

 On 19 September 2011, Whitaker pleaded guilty to driving under the influence.
-Whitaker was stopped by local Police in Knutsford Town Centre, Cheshire at 2 am after she attended a charity ball.
-A roadside breath test proved positive and she was taken to a police station where her lowest reading was 77 microgrammes of alcohol in 100 millilitres of breath – more than double the legal limit of 35.
+Whitaker was stopped by local Police in Knutsford, Cheshire at 02:00 after she had attended a charity ball.
+A roadside breath test proved positive and she was taken to a police station where her lowest reading was 77 microgrammes of alcohol in 100 millilitres of breath; more than double the legal limit of 35.

-She was engaged to British actor Henry Cavill from 2011 until 2012.
+She was engaged to actor Henry Cavill from 2011 until 2012.

-Whitaker and Spanish showjumper Antonio Marinas Soto have two sons together, born May 2014 and March 2016.
+Whitaker and Spanish showjumper Antonio Mariñas Soto have two sons together, born May 2014 and March 2016.
 On 5 August 2016, Whitaker and Soto announced their engagement.